Paul Orndorff

 Paul Parlette Orndorff Jr. (October 29, 1949 – July 12, 2021), nicknamed "Mr. Wonderful", was an American professional wrestler and football player, best known for his appearances with the World Wrestling Federation (WWF) and World Championship Wrestling (WCW).

-After seven years working around the National Wrestling Alliance (NWA), Orndorff became a star in the 1980s WWF wrestling boom, and featured with manager Bobby Heenan and champion Hulk Hogan extensively, including in the main events of the first WrestleMania and Survivor Series.
+After seven years working around the National Wrestling Alliance (NWA), Orndorff became a star in the 1980s WWF wrestling boom eventually appearing in the main events of both the initial WrestleMania and also the debut of Survivor Series.
 He left the WWF for WCW in early 1990, where he won the WCW World Television Championship and the WCW World Tag Team Championship with Paul Roma (as a team called Pretty Wonderful).

 Arm atrophy from a nagging injury led him to retire in 2000.
 After retiring, he trained aspiring wrestlers.
 Orndorff was inducted into the WWE Hall of Fame in 2005 and the National Wrestling Alliance Hall of Fame in 2009.

+Football career

+Orndorff played college football at the University of Tampa, where he was a fullback for his first three seasons before he was moved to tight end mid-season in his senior year by coach Earle Bruce.
+He scored 21 career touchdowns and gained over 2,000 all-purpose yards in his playing career with the Spartans.
+He was inducted into the University of Tampa Athletic Hall of Fame in 1986.

+Orndorff was selected in the 12th round of the 1973 NFL draft by the New Orleans Saints, who drafted him as a fullback, while leaving open the possibility of playing him at tight end.
+He voluntarily quit during training camp, citing "personal problems".
+He was considering giving professional wrestling a try, like his former Tampa teammate Ron Mikolajczyk, who made his wrestling debut that summer.
+After attending training camp with the Chicago Bears in 1974, Orndorff joined the Jacksonville Express of the World Football League in 1975, but he was injured.